-Monica Straughan graduated with an MA in English, and is now the Chief Officer Strategic Communications at the Scottish Environment Protection Agency.
+Monica Straughan graduated with an MA in English, and is now currently a Freelance Consultant for Scottish Environment Protection Agency (2011-present)

 Was getting a degree in English from Dundee a major turning point in my life?
 Absolutely!
 Let me expand...

 When I first came to the University I was a mature student, and I'd had a nine year 'career break' to be a full time mother.
 I had been a journalist before the girls were born, and I suppose I had a vague desire to have a career in something akin to that.
 But other than a fierce desire for intellectual stimulation I don't think I had any real plan for what I wanted to do, or any real confidence in my ability to do it.